Purple heart plant (Tradescantia pallida) is the queen of all plants!

 Wet and soggy soil will lead to root rot.
 So, be careful in pot selection.

 - Most people inquire, ‘Will purple heart grow in the shade?’
-Answer for them is ‘YES’ it can grow in the shade but for full purple blooms, place it in full sun even if indoors.
+The answer for them is ‘YES’ it can grow in the shade but for full purple blooms, place it in full sun even if indoors.

 - Pinch the tips of the plants to maintain a manageable shape of the plant.